E. D. E. N. Southworth: Career

-She began to write stories to support herself and her children when her husband deserted her in 1844.
+In 1844, she began to write stories to support herself and her children.
 Her first story, "The Irish Refugee", was published in the Baltimore Saturday Visiter.
 Some of her earliest works appeared in The National Era, the newspaper that printed Uncle Tom's Cabin.
-The bulk of her work appeared as a serial in Robert E. Bonner's New York Ledger, and in 1857 Southworth signed a contract to write exclusively for this publication.
+The bulk of her work appeared as a serial in The New York Ledger.
+In 1857, Southworth signed a contract to write exclusively for this publication, although the Ledger provided her work to The London Journal for publication in Britain during this period of exclusivity.

 The exclusive contract Southworth signed with Bonner in 1856 and royalties from her published novels earned her about $10,000 a year, making her one of the country's best-paid writers.
 Southworth and her children were in ill health through much of the 1850s, but Bonner's contract guaranteed her income regardless of any periods of inactivity brought on by poor health.
 This arrangement remained intact for 30 years.

 Like her friend Harriet Beecher Stowe, she was a supporter of social change and women's rights, but she was not nearly as active on these issues.
 Her first novel, Retribution, a serial for the National Era, published in book form in 1849, was so well received that she gave up teaching and became a regular contributor to various periodicals, especially the New York Ledger.
-She lived in Georgetown, D.C., until 1876, then in Yonkers, New York, and again in Georgetown, where she died on June 8, 1899.
+She lived in Georgetown, until 1876, then in Yonkers, New York, and again in Georgetown, where she died on June 8, 1899.
+Georgetown University Library has an exhibition on her home and work.

-Her best known work was The Hidden Hand.
-It first appeared in serial form in the New York Ledger in 1859, and was serialized twice more (1868–69, 1883) before first appearing in book form in 1888.
+Her best known work, The Hidden Hand, first appeared in serial form in the New York Ledger in 1859, and was serialized twice more (1868–69, 1883) before being published as a book in 1888.
 Bonner used the appeal of the novel to "give an occasional boost to his weekly's already massive circulation."
 It features Capitola Black, a tomboyish protagonist that finds herself in a myriad of adventures.
 Southworth stated that nearly every adventure of her heroine came from real life.
 Most of Southworth's novels deal with the Southern United States during the post-American Civil War era.
-She wrote over sixty; some of them were translated into German, French, Chinese, Icelandic and Spanish; in 1872 an edition of thirty-five volumes was published in Philadelphia.
+She wrote over sixty; some of them were translated into German, French, Chinese, Icelandic and Spanish; in 1872, an edition of thirty-five volumes was published in Philadelphia.